UberGuidoZ/Flipper/Infrared/ReadMe.md

 Keeping all that in my fork of the [Flipper-IRDB](https://github.com/UberGuidoZ/Flipper-IRDB)!
+Now updated link to a maintained one.